hedonhermdev/BPPC-Marketplace/README.md

 - Docker containers working in harmony
 - A comprehensive test-suite

+(If any of the above features are broken, don't work or you would like to add a feature, please open an issue.)
 It is hosted at: https://market.hedonhermdev.tech

 To test the GraphQL API and learn more about the schema, go to: https://market.hedonhermdev.tech/api/graphql